AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 - [pallet-assets](https://github.com/paritytech/substrate/tree/master/frame/assets).
 - [pallet-rmrk](https://github.com/AstarNetwork/rmrk-substrate/tree/polkadot-v0.9.27) (core, equip, market) and Chain Extensions for pallet-rmrk-core.

 Swanky Node is optimized for local development, while removing unnecessary components such as P2P.
-Additional features and pallets ,such as to interact between (Contract <-> Runtime), will be added in the future.
+Additional features and pallets, such as to interact between (Contract <-> Runtime), will be added in the future.

-## Compatible ink! versions
+## Compatible ink!
+Versions

-ink! version `3.3.1` or lower is supported by the pallet-contract polkadot-0.9.27 branch.
+Ink! version `3.3.1` or lower is supported by [`pallet-contracts`] on polkadot-0.9.27 branch.

 ## Installation